-Physical Geography Opportunities: Human Geography Opportunities: Environmental Geography Opportunities:

-Annotating and Drawing:

-Locational Knowledge:

-Map used:

-Grid reference available?

-Symbols (self-made or OS?)
+Physical Geography Opportunities: Environmental Geography Opportunities: Annotating and Drawing: Locational Knowledge: Place Knowledge: Map used: • Grid reference available?
+Familiar / Unfamiliar Collecting: Urban / Rural / Suburban / Coastal Symbols (self-made or OS?)
 Compasses needed?

-Place Knowledge:

-Familiar / Unfamiliar

-Urban / Rural / Suburban / Coastal

-Similarities to locality:

-Recording:

-Collecting:

-Questioning:

-Where is it?
+Similarities to locality: Questioning: Where is it?
 Why here?

-How does it connect to ...?

-What is this place like ...and why?
+How does it connect to?
+Prior Learning leading up to the fieldwork: What knowledge do the pupils already have before going to this place?
+What is this place likeand why?
 How does this place fit together?

-Prior Learning leading up to the fieldwork:

-What knowledge do the pupils already have before going to this place?

-Follow up:

-What will pupils do to consolidate their learning back in the classroom?
+Follow up: What will pupils do to consolidate their learning back in the classroom?